Organisation of Islamic Cooperation: History

-In March 2008, the OIC conducted a formal revision of its charter.
-The revised charter set out to promote human rights, fundamental freedoms, and good governance in all member states.
-The revisions also removed any mention of the Cairo Declaration on Human Rights in Islam.
-Within the revised charter, the OIC has chosen to support the Charter of the United Nations and international law, without mentioning the Universal Declaration of Human Rights.
+In March 2008, the OIC revised its charter to promote human rights, fundamental freedoms, and good governance in member states.
+The revisions removed any mention of the Cairo Declaration.
+Within the revised charter, the OIC supported the Charter of the United Nations and international law, without mentioning the Universal Declaration of Human Rights.

-On 28 June 2011 during the 38th Council of Foreign Ministers meeting (CFM) in Astana, Kazakhstan, the organisation changed its name from Organisation of the Islamic Conference (منظمة المؤتمر الإسلامي; Organisation de la Conférence Islamique) to its current name.
+On 28 June 2011, during the 38th Council of Foreign Ministers meeting (CFM) in Astana, Kazakhstan, the organisation changed its name from Organisation of the Islamic Conference (منظمة المؤتمر الإسلامي; Organisation de la Conférence Islamique) to its current name.
 The OIC also changed its logo at this time.

-Refugees

 According to the UNHCR, OIC countries hosted 18 million refugees by the end of 2010.
-Since then OIC members have absorbed refugees from other conflicts, including the uprising in Syria.
+OIC members continued to absorb refugees from other conflicts, including 2011 uprising in Syria.
 In May 2012, the OIC addressed these concerns at the "Refugees in the Muslim World" conference in Ashgabat, Turkmenistan.